Fluid Power Research Experience for Undergraduates (REU) Program

 To apply to the program, complete the CCEFP 2019 REU Application according to the guidelines below.
 Application deadline is Friday, February 22, 2019.

 - A one-page Statement of Purpose indicating your interest in fluid power and explaining why you should be selected as a participant

 - A one-page resume

 - Names, titles and e-mail addresses of your references

 - A current school-issued transcript (official or unofficial) which indicates your current GPA.

 - Two letters of recommendation: At least one letter must be written by a faculty member who is familiar with your academic record, your ability to function independently, and your research and/or career goals.
 One of the two letters may come from a professional work supervisor.
 Request that these letters be sent by email directly to Ms. Alyssa Burger.

-Contact Alyssa A. Burger, Program Director
+Contact Alyssa A. Burger, Administrator

 Center for Compact and Efficient Fluid Power